MosesEbenezer/Nodejs-MySQL-Project-BoilerPlate-with-sequelize/README.md

 ```
 $ npm install
 ```
 Run that above command to install dependencies and get started.
-Also remember to add your own AtlasUrl to your .env file.
+Also remember to the database variables specified in config/config.js to your to your .env file.
 Then build your project from there.